railsuser2014/openobject-doc-book-en/source/features/mail_gateway.rst

 *Integration benefits*

-* Totally integrated to CRM
+* Totally integrated to the CRM modules

 *Screenshots:*